PavanRangani/docs/docs/prd/views/open-tax-component.md

         - By default its disable.
 It will be enable only when any particular Form is selected.
 [See Possible values of Section](../tax/tax-components.md#master-of-form-wise-section-and-documents)
         - Its multi-select filer.
     - Document
         - By default its disable.
-It will be enable only when any particular Document is selected.
+It will be enable only when any particular Section is selected.
 [See Possible values of Document](../tax/tax-components.md#master-of-form-wise-section-and-documents)
         - Its multi-select filer.
     - Responsible
         - Its multi select filter.
 Default value is `All`.